High Throughput Genome Engineering (HTGE)

 - Experienced support for screen design

-- Lentiviral CRISPR guide libraries provided
+- Lentiviral CRISPR guide libraries produced and provided

-- Custom libraries created
+- Custom libraries created according to user specifications

 - Library transduction performed